 Tomato slices, to top – optional

-1. Make almond ricotta cheese by following this recipe.
+1. First, make almond ricotta cheese by following this recipe.

-2. In a skillet, add onion, garlic, olive oil and a dash of salt.
+2. Next, you’ll sauté the aromatics for the vegan white bean burgers.
+In a skillet, add onion, garlic, olive oil and a dash of salt.
 Sautè over medium-high heat for ~7 minutes or until the onions are soft and slightly golden.
 Add the dried basil and stir around for another 30 seconds.

 3. Spoon the onions and garlic into a large mixing bowl.
 Add the almond ricotta, onion powder, garlic powder, parsley, bread crumbs, great northern white beans, and salt (to taste).

-4. Smash together with your hands until well mixed, but still with some identifiable beans.
+4. Smash together the white bean burger mixture with your hands until well combined, but still with some identifiable beans.
 Let sit for ~5 minutes, so the bread crumbs absorb some of the moisture.

-5. Below are instructions for grilling or baking these burgers.
+5. Below are instructions for grilling or baking white bean burgers.
 You may need less time (or more time) depending on the size of your burgers, and how charred or crisped up you like them.
 Keep an eye on them throughout the process, and let your preferences guide you 🙂

 - TO GRILL: Line a grill safe pan with non-stick aluminum foil.
 Drizzle a bit of olive oil over it, and spread it around.
 Heat up the grill to 375º-400º F.